wahoy3/CleaningDataCourseProject/CodeBook.md

 "UCI HAR tidy data" is created if it does not exist.

 In this folder the final data set is saved via the `write.table` command.
 The decimal separator is the "." and the columns are separated by a tabulator.
-The final txt file follows the naming convention **tidy 1900-01-01.txt** with the date replaced by the date of creation.
+The final txt file follows the naming convention **tidy data 1900-01-01.txt** with the date replaced by the date of creation.